Skip to main content

 Intermediate bioenergy carriers (IBC) are formed when biomass is processed to energetically denser, storable and transportable intermediary products analogous to coal, oil and gaseous fossil energy carriers.
 These IBCs can be further refined to final bioenergy or bio-based products or directly used for heat and power generation.
 Despite the fact that the use of IBC introduces an extra conversion step - with associated financial and energy costs– there are significant advantages to the use of IBC as compared to raw biomass, and reputable companies are working on their deployment.
 Current application remains however modest, compared to the direct conversion of biomass to energy.
 With the MUSIC project, wider implementation of different kinds of IBCs is facilitated, including torrefied biomass, pyrolysis oil and microbial oil.

-The overall objective of the MUSIC project is to facilitate the further introduction of intermediate bioenergy carriers by developing feedstock mobilisation strategies, improving logistics and development of IBC trade centres.
+The overall objective of the MUSIC project was to facilitate the further introduction of intermediate bioenergy carriers by developing feedstock mobilisation strategies, improving logistics and development of IBC trade centres.

-In P1 the state-of-the-art of biomass mobilisation and IBC logistics, trade centres and industrial production was mapped, building on results/outcomes of earlier EU projects/activities.
+In MUSIC, the state-of-the-art of biomass mobilisation and IBC logistics, trade centres and industrial production was mapped, building on results/outcomes of earlier EU projects/activities.
 Engaging with stakeholders the potential IBC contribution to 2030 EU energy policy targets was assessed.
 The legal, institutional and political framework conditions at EU level and at the level of case study countries was identified and summarised in a framework conditions report.
-In the project separate attention is paid to providing advice to policy makers on European and national level.
-The first summary paper for policy makers, recapping all mapping findings on the perspective for IBCs uptake, obtained from desk research, case study development, expert interviews and online workshops, has been produced.
+In the project separate attention was paid to providing advice to policy makers on European and national level.
+The first summary paper for policy makers, recapping all mapping findings on the perspective for IBCs uptake, obtained from desk research, case study development, expert interviews and online workshops, was produced in 2021.
+A second paper for policy makers was produced in early 2023.

 With regard to the Industry Platform, an Industrial Advisory Board was set-up, a database of market actors was established, the industrial sectors to be addressed in Industry Working Groups were determined.
 Information on the technical, economic, environmental and political drivers and barriers of IBCs was collected and assessed through an survey with the biomass torrefaction, biomass pyrolysis and microbial oil industries respectively.